marlly/torque-runtime-backport/README.md

 ### `TransactionManager`

 Custom transaction manager is necessary when you need to control database transactions using external framework such as Spring.
-To specify alternative implementation of `TransactionManager` interface, you can choose one of the following options.
+To specify alternative implementation of `TransactionManager` interface you can choose one of the following options.
 Otherwise default `TransactionManagerImpl` will be used.

 #### Configuration approach

-Edit `Torque.properties` and add next line:
+Edit `Torque.properties` and add line below:

 ```ini
 torque.transactionManager = package.YourTxManagerImplementationClass